shell-networks/ESXi-autoinstall/README.md

 As you can notice there is a Pfsense Virtual machine for inter-vlan routing, but this is out of the scope of this repository.
 ![10-Network-archi](/Pictures/10-Network-archi.jpg)

-Then once deployed, here is the architecture of the differents vswitches, their associated vmnic, and vmkernels.
+Then once deployed, here is the architecture of the differents vswitches, their associated vmnics, and vmkernels.
 ![9-vswitches](/Pictures/9-vswitches.jpg)

 4. ## How to use custom KS and build a personnalised ESXi autodeploy ISO